oploadk/localua/README.md

 Run the script without arguments to see how to use it.

+## But I just want to type `lua` and `luarocks`!

+Say you store your local Lua environment in `.lua` in your project, just add `.lua/bin` at the beginning of your `$PATH`.
+This will only work from the root directory of the project though... but you can also add `../.lua/bin` etc if you want!

 ## MSYS2 dependencies

 Before running the script, install `base-devel`, `gcc` and `unzip`.